Capes Sokol Welcomes 2019 Summer Associates

 Capes Sokol’s Summer Associate Program provides second-year law students with challenging assignments which require them to work together with Shareholders and Associates in the real work of the firm.
 Summer Associates learn to address the practical problems our clients face under the guidance of our experienced attorneys.
 Capes Sokol commits significant resources and effort to conduct a high-quality Summer Associate Program that is both enriching for participants and beneficial to the firm as a whole.

 For more information on the Capes Sokol Summer Associate Program, please visit our summer associate program page.
-For questions regarding the program, please contact Deborah A. Trachsel, Executive Director.

 The choice of a lawyer is an important decision and should not be based solely upon advertisements.